No. 8 seed Loyola holds off No. 9 seed Georgia Tech, 71-60

 WRIGHT STUFF

-Even though Wright remained in quarantine after testing positive Monday, his No. 5 jersey still made it onto the floor of Hinkle Fieldhouse.
-Alvarado wore his teammate’s jersey rather than his own No. 10 for the first-round game.
+Even though Wright remained in quarantine after testing positive Monday, his No. 5 still made it onto the floor of Hinkle Fieldhouse.
+Alvarado donned his teammate’s jersey rather than his own No. 10 for the first-round game.

 UP NEXT

 The Ramblers play the top-seeded Fighting Illini for a spot in the Sweet 16.
-Illinois has won three straight in the series, all played on their campus in Champaign, but Loyola Chicago beat the Fighting Illini in the NCAA Tournament on its way to the 1963 national championship.
+They’ve won three straight in the series, all on their campus in Champaign, but Loyola beat them in the 1963 NCAA Tournament on their way to the championship.

 More AP college basketball coverage: https://apnews.com/hub/college-basketball and updated bracket: https://apnews.com/hub/ncaa-mens-bracket